 Old-growth and primary forest: All remaining primary and old-growth forests as mapped by Sabatini et al., 2021.
-In the prioritization, they are by default included in the solution alongside strictly protected areas.
+In the prioritisation these are by default included as proposed or existing strictly protected areas.
 This is in line with policy guidance, which states that "all remaining primary and old-growth forests should be placed under strict protection".